-- The Associate Superintendent (Education Services) shall take the lead to ensure that the principal will communicate with students, staff and parents are aware of the protocol and that a consistent message is given regarding the use of the protocol.
+- The Coordinator of Counselling shall take the lead to ensure that the principal will communicate with students, staff and parents so they are aware of the protocol and that a consistent message is given regarding the use of the protocol.

 - Duty to Respond

 - Schools shall respond to all high-risk/threat-related behaviours.
 All high-risk behaviours shall be taken seriously and assessed accordingly.

 - The principal shall lead the Level 1 VTRA Team.

 - The family school liaison counsellor shall coordinate the preparation of the assessment and any associated documentation.

 - Immediate Risk Procedures

 - These are those matters for immediate police intervention.

 - The principal or designate shall contact the police immediately and take steps to ensure the safety of all those in the school by activating established procedures such as school evacuation or school security (lockdown).